Portfolio

 Artist Statment

-My paintings, installations, and time-based works attempt to dissolve the sovereignty of the human body and open it back into the ecological continuum.
-My practice unsettles the boundary between inner and outer landscapes, tracing the porous edges where memory, psyche, and ecology converge.
+My paintings, installations, and time-based works seek to dissolve the sovereignty of the human body and open it back into the ecological continuum.
+My practice explores the boundary between inner and outer landscapes, tracing the porous edges where memory, psyche, and ecology converge.
 Through oil on canvas, watercolor, textiles, and experimental film, I explore how intimacy, grief, and kinship reconfigure our relationship to more-than-human worlds, proposing tenderness and wonder as radical forms of survival.

 Mixtape